sabrierley/academic-kickstart/content/authors/admin/_index.md

 I am an Associate Professor in the Department of Government at the London School of Economics and Political Science.

 I study comparative politics and the political economy of development, with a regional focus on Sub-Saharan Africa.
 My research investigates state development, governance, corruption, and political parties and campaigns.
-I am particularly interested in understanding how the campaign strategies that political candidates adopt influences the functioning of the state.
+I am particularly interested in understanding how political candidates' campaign strategies influence the functioning of the state.

 My first book - *The Co-opted State* (Cambridge University Press, Political Economy of Institutions and Decisions series) - investigates politicians' decisions to professionalize the state and strategies they adopt to enhance bureaucratic competence while retaining loyalty.
 Methodologically, I combine data from surveys and experiments with bureaucrats, with analysis of administrative data and qualitative information from in-depth interviews in Ghana.

 I am currently a UKRI Future Leaders Fellow, conducting a project entitled "Political Finance in Africa".
-This project investigates political finance legislation on the continent, and seeks to understand how pressures for reform build among political elites, and the impacts of reforms once adopted.
+This project investigates political finance legislation on the continent and seeks to understand how pressures for reform build among political elites and the impacts of reforms once adopted.

-In other ongoing projects, I investigate hiring into the colonial bureaucracy, and the impact of political parties' anti-corruption pledges and transparency reforms.
+In other ongoing projects, I investigate hiring into the colonial bureaucracy, the impact of political parties' anti-corruption pledges, and transparency reforms.

 My research has been published or forthcoming in the _American Journal of Political Science_, _American Political Science Review_, _Journal of Politics_, _Annual Review of Political Science_, _Comparative Political Studies_, _British Journal of Political Science_, among other outlets.